PatBragato/Corvid_scavenging_paper/README.md

-# Corvid_scavenging_paper
+### Corvid_scavenging_paper ###
-Repository for data and code in relation to corvid scavenging paper
+This repository contains the data and code used in relation to statisical anlaysis in R for the paper "XXXX" by Bragato et al. 2021